PedroGutierrezStratio/egeo.ui.base/src/readme.md

 Install the Base Framework to begin to work with Egeo following the installation instructions included in [its Github repository](https://github.com/Stratio/egeo.ui.base).

+## Note about efficiency

+Egeo is designed keeping in mind that the server in such it will be installed is gzipped.
+So, the Sass code is based in the use of @mixins over @extends due to is better in terms of code control (not alter the order of the CSS, can decide where insert @mixin the code, etc.) and avoid @extend nightmare problem.
+When not gzipped @extend code is smaller than the @mixin one due to the repetition of the same lines of code.
+However, when gzipped, this problem dissapears because gzipped works well with repeated lines so the final CSS code will be smaller than the @extend one.

+Regardless of it, the CSS code is served minified.

 ### Example

 Create a simple AngularJS app with the two dependencies we currently have in the framework; the EgeoConfigProvider to config the path where Egeo files are deployed and the egeo-c-button directive.
 Change the `public/js/egeo` by your own path in the line 11: